LuizFellype/laravel_next_starter-kit/README.md

 npm run dev
 ```

-`pwa-starter-kit` is in on starter point without the auth pages, so it is in progress, but you can run the same way but with `pnpm` instead of `npm`.
+`pwa-starter` is a boilerplate without the auth pages, so it is in progress.
+You can run the same way but with `pnpm` instead of `npm`.

 It is preferable because it is already included:
 - TS